The CT26 Tumor Model For Colorectal Cancer

 • PK studies

-Don’t see what you’re looking for?
-Contact us for a comprehensive list of services.
+For a comprehensive list of services.

 Expand Your Applications with Immuno-theraTRACE

-With our oncology platform, Immuno-theraTRACE, you can test your immunotherapeutic across 8 syngeneic models.
+With our oncology platform, Immuno-theraTRACE®, you can test your immunotherapeutic across 8 syngeneic models.
 This helps you determine the best target cancer type to advance your immunotherapy.

-In addition to testing your drug in our CT26 tumor model, Immuno-theraTRACE screens immune-modulating agents, including immune checkpoint inhibitors, for their therapeutic potential across a range of tumor types ranging from cold tumors to hot tumors.
+In addition to testing your drug in our CT26 tumor model, Immuno-theraTRACE® screens immune-modulating agents, including immune checkpoint inhibitors, for their therapeutic potential across a range of tumor types ranging from cold tumors to hot tumors.

 All this in a matter of weeks.